 NOTICE: Effective July 1, 2011, the School of Graduate Studies (GS) will become the central locus for nearly all graduate admissions materials.
-On that date, the Graduate School office will receive all admissions materials for all non-certification graduate programs in ILS.
+On that date, the Graduate School office will receive all admissions materials for all graduate programs in ILS.

 ILS APPLICATION DEADLINE:

 Master of Library Science (MLS), Connecticut School Library Media Specialist Initial Educator Certification and Cross-Endorsement, and Sixth Year Diploma programs: rolling admissions

 Acceptance to the Master of Library Science program requires review by two ofﬁces: School of Graduate Studies and Department of Information and Library Science.
 Students, however, submit all materials to the School of Graduate Studies; complete applications will then be forwarded to the department for review.

 Submit the following to the School of Graduate Studies:

 - Evidence of a bachelor's degree from an accredited college or university.
 An undergraduate degree earned abroad must be deemed equivalent to a U.S. bachelor's by an evaluating service.

 - Copies of all ofﬁcial college-level transcripts.
 All transcripts from universities in other countries must be translated and evaluated by the World Education Services, Inc.